turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 ### Provision the Addon

-From the application directory we can install it like any other addon.
+From the application directory we can install it like any other add-on.

 {% terminal %}
 $ heroku addons:add herokuconnect